 Yuan Cheng (Amgen) described the development of a robust site-specific conjugation platform for hybrid molecules.
 In the design of ADCs, site-specific conjugation and the chemistry of the linkage play an important role.
 Typically, lysines or cysteines have been used successfully.
 In the presented study cysteine point mutations were distributed over the whole protein molecule.
-Altogether 267 residues were selected, but positions and amino acids important for structure and function (eg, glycine, proline, CDR and CH3 domain) were excluded from the mutagenesis.
-In 183 cases the substitution was successful; however, the major problem was the antibody dimerization.
-Cystamine capping could be introduced to prevent the multimerization.
+Altogether, 267 residues were selected, but positions and amino acids G. Croasdell t€ tł tı important for structure and function (e.g., glycine, proline, complementarity determining regions and CH3 domains) were excluded from the mutagenesis.
+In 183 cases the substitution was successful; however, the major problem was antibody dimerization.
+Cystamine capping could be introduced to prevent multimerization.
 Finally, 13 mutants were screened for their conjugation efficiency.
 Up to 500 samples could be conjugated simultaneously while applying mass spectrometry with a processing time of less than 20 s to analyze the results.
-All these combined efforts led to the identification of 3 ideal sites in the IgG molecule that became part of the routine platform screening for new ADC molecules.
+All these combined efforts led to the identification of three ideal sites in the IgG molecule that became part of the routine platform screening for new ADC molecules.
 So far, even the scale up to multigram conjugation has been successful.